nikethan96/AlexaRestaurantApi/README.md

 1) To change the URL to make the order

-	* Go to AlexaController.js in api/controllers folder in the digital-api project.
+	* Go to AlexaController.js in api/controllers folder in the AlexaRrestaurantApi project.
 	* Go to line 258 and change the URL in it.

 2) To change the URL to get the total

-	* Go to getTotal.js in api/controllers folder in the digital-api project.
+	* Go to getTotal.js in api/controllers folder in the AlexaRrestaurantApi project.
 	* Go to line 14 and change the URL in it.